smithy-lang/smithy/docs/source/spec/event-streams.rst

 An event stream is an abstraction that allows multiple messages to be sent asynchronously between a client and server.
 Event streams support both duplex and simplex streaming.
-The serialization format and framing of messages sent over event streams is defined by the :ref:`protocol <protocols-trait>` of a service.
+The serialization format and framing of messages sent over event streams is defined by the :ref:`protocol <protocolDefinition-trait>` of a service.

 An operation can send an event stream as part of its input or output.
 An event stream is formed when an input or output member of an operation is